jayfuku/What-to-Watch/README.md

 After hitting submit, you will be taken to a page showing the anime that is recommended based on your criteria.

+# Notes

+* The initial verison (1-17-2022) is very bare bones and kind of ugly.
+This is because this was a kind of proof of concept for me and I plan to improve on this as time goes on.

 # Upcoming

 * Improved UI and clarity (forgive me this is one of my first ventures in HTML and CSS)